Denílson (footballer, born 1995)

-Denílson Pereira Júnior (born 18 July 1995), known simply as Dení Jr or Denílson, is a Brazilian footballer who plays as a forward for Guarani.
+Denílson Pereira Júnior (born 18 July 1995), commonly known as Denílson Júnior, is a Brazilian footballer who plays as a forward for Super League club Dewa United Banten.

 Club career

 Born in Rio de Janeiro, Denílson graduated with Fluminense's youth setup.
 He made his first team – and Série A – debut on 9 June 2013, coming on as a second half substitute for Biro-Biro and scoring the winner in a 2–1 home success over Goiás.

 Denílson appeared in only one more match before returning to the youth setup.
 On 31 January 2015 he joined Granada, being assigned to the reserves in Segunda División B.

 On 9 August 2016, Denílson signed a season-long loan deal with Neftchi Baku, scoring once in nine appearances before having his loan deal terminated by Neftchi Baku on 18 November 2016.
 He then returned to Brazil and had a series of loan spells at Avaí, São Paulo and Vitória between 2017 and 2018.

 On 20 June 2018, Denílson joined Atlético Mineiro on a five-year deal.

 On 3 January 2019, Denílson joined Saudi club Al-Faisaly on a six-month loan deal from Atlético.

 On 30 January 2023, Denílson returned to Portugal and signed a year-and-a-half contract with Famalicão.